Walter Naegle

 Walter Naegle (born 1949) is an American artist and photographer who is the surviving partner of late American Civil Rights leader Bayard Rustin, and the executive director of the Bayard Rustin Fund, which commemorates Rustin's life, values, and legacy.
-Naegle serves as board member emeritus at the Bayard Rustin Center for Social Justice, an LGBTQIA "safe space," community activist center, and educational enclave in Princeton, New Jersey dedicated to honoring Bayard Rustin through their mission and good works.
+Naegle serves as board member emeritus at the Bayard Rustin Center for Social Justice, an LGBT "safe space," community activist center, and educational enclave in Princeton, New Jersey dedicated to honoring Bayard Rustin through their mission and good works.

 Early life

 Born in Morristown, New Jersey, Naegle was raised in Succasunna, New Jersey, in a Roman Catholic home with six siblings.
 During high school in the 1960s, he became interested in the African-American struggle for civil rights and social justice, particularly with its commitment to nonviolence as the means to bring about democratic change.

 Education and early career

 After attending the University of Bridgeport for one year, he left to join VISTA (Volunteers In Service To America), and worked for a year in the Hilliard Houses Senior Center (Chicago) an agency of Hull House Association.
 As his interest in nonviolence and pacifism grew, he decided to confront the Selective Service System, writing a letter to his draft board in January 1969 stating that he could not cooperate with the Selective Service and would refuse induction were he called.
 The Vietnam War was at its height at that time, just as Naegle was graduating high school.
 Immediately summoned to report for induction, he did not appear, but was never indicted because the local draft board had acted improperly in his case.

 He moved to New York City in January 1970 and found a studio apartment in Spanish Harlem.
 He worked as a psychiatric technician at the New York State Psychiatric Institute until September 1972, both in the children's ward and on a unit researching bipolar disorder.
 During this time he also attended night school at the Germain School of Photography in Lower Manhattan and began taking photographs with medium format cameras (Rolleiflex, Bronica and Yashica).